Kerala Police: Police technical divisions

+Police Cyber Division

+The Cyber Division is headed by an Inspector General of Police (IGP) with 465 personnel, it handles cybercrime prevention and investigation through wings for research & analysis, training, cyber patrolling, intelligence, and investigation, with Police Cyberdome serving as its R&D centre.
+The Cyber division has a total strength of 466 personnel, including two Superintendents of Police (SPs) and four Deputy Superintendents of Police (DySPs).
+All police units engaged in the investigation, research, and prevention of cybercrimes in the state come under the Cyber Division, including the Hi-Tech Crime Enquiry Cell of the Crime Branch, the Kerala Police Cyberdome, and the Cyber Crime Police Stations functioning in various police districts.

+There are Cyber Crime Police Stations for each of 20 police districts, who look after the cyber crime investigation.

+Specialised units

 Tourism Police

 Tourism Police wing has been functioning in the state for maintaining law and order, preventing attack and harassment on tourists.
 They also assist the tourists for getting tourist related information, guidance, etc. The uniform of Tourism Police Officers is sky blue shirt and khakee pants.
 International Tourism Police Station and Police Museum at Mattancherry in Ernakulam district is the first of its kind in the country which not only addresses grievances of tourists but also showcases the history of the Kerala Police.
 The primary aim of the station is to make the state of Kerala more tourist-friendly.

 Coastal Police

 Coastal Police Stations handle the security of the coasts and carry out the patrolling in the sea up to 12 nautical miles.
 The cases reported on the sea (in the Territorial Waters) will be investigated by the Coastal Police.
 The headquarters of Kerala Coastal Police is situated at Kochi.
+The Kerala Coastal Police is headed by an Inspector General of Police (IGP).
+There 18 Coastal Police Stations across the coastal areas of Kerala.
+There are 18 Coastal Police Stations across the coastal areas of Kerala.

 Railway Police

 The responsibility of the Kerala Railway Police is to maintain law and order, prevent and detect crime on the railways and railway stations in Kerala.
+The Kerala Railway Police is responsible for ensuring the safety and security of passengers and their belongings within the state's railway network.
+This includes preventing and detecting crimes both at railway stations and on trains.
+Their jurisdiction extends to the 1027 km of railway lines in Kerala.
+It is functioning incorporate with Railway Protection Force (RPF).

-The Superintendent of Police (Railways) is under supervision of A.D.G.P (Intelligence & Railways).
+The Superintendent of Police (Railways) is the Unit Head and functions under supervision of A.D.G.P (Intelligence & Railways).
 There are 13 Railway Police Stations in Kerala.
 They are located in the main Railway station premises at Trivandrum Central, Parassala, Kollam, Punalur, Alappuzha, Kottayam, Ernakulam Junction, Thrissur, Shornur, Palakkad, Kozhikode, Kannur and Kasargod.